-Data can be exported into Microsoft Excel or Google Spreadsheets for further analysis.
-Quants and developers will really enjoy the flexibility and access of the export tools and API for enabling users to create or refine their own models outside of the platform.
+Professional plan users can export data to Microsoft Excel or Google Sheets for further analysis with tools like MarketXLS.
+Quants and developers will really enjoy the flexibility and access of the export tools and API since it allows users to create or refine their own models outside of the platform.

-This section contains easy to follow tutorials and videos that users can study at their own pace.
+This section contains easy-to-follow tutorials and videos that users can study at their own pace.
 I like the step-by-step format demonstrated directly on the platform, which makes it easier for users to duplicate processes.
-The videos are simple, short and get the job done by explaining in simple terms at a leisurely pace.
+The videos are simple, short, and get the job done by explaining tools leisurely pace.

 Finbox is simple to use if you just want basic stock data, but the platform offers so much more than that.
 It offers a massive database of fundamental metrics for stocks around the world and is built to accommodate hardcore data junkies and financial modelers.
-The interface is smooth and intuitive and let’s even newbies get acclimated rapidly.
+The interface is smooth and intuitive and lets even newbies get acclimated rapidly.
 The platform stands out for its focus on fundamentals, fundamental trends, and long-term investment analysis.

 Is Finbox a Good Value?

-The subscription fees are very cheap for the value it provides.
-It takes a bit of experience with financial modeling and spreadsheet navigation skills to take full advantage of the tools, however, much of the pre-built watch lists and ideas provide plenty of opportunities to hit the ground running.
-It’s prudent to make sure your to run through the tutorial videos to get acclimated quicker.
+Finbox’s subscription fees are very cheap for the amount of data this platform provides.
+It takes a bit of experience with financial modeling and spreadsheet navigation skills to take full advantage of the stock analysis tools.
+However, the pre-built watch lists and ideas provide plenty of opportunities to hit the ground running.
+Make sure you run through the tutorial videos to get acclimated to the platform more quickly.

 What Type of Trader Finbox Is Best For

-Finbox caters to financial analysts, sophisticated investors, portfolio managers and quants that have an affinity for fundamental data.
+Finbox caters to financial analysts, sophisticated investors, portfolio managers, and quants that have an affinity for fundamental analysis.
 Programming proficiency is not required but can be very helpful if you want to build your own models or use Finbox’s API.

 - Easy-to-use interface lets users create and fork watch lists to prospect opportunities